-Most American companies are scrambling to acquire new technology and implement lean production strategies which will help them catch up to, and compete with, Japanese and European companies.
+Most American companies are scrambling to acquire new technology and implement lean manufacturing strategies which will help them catch up to, and compete with, Japanese and European companies.
 They are looking for the silver bullet.
-But they are missing the chance to leap-frog ahead of and actually annihilate the competition in the marketplace.
+But they are missing the chance to leapfrog ahead of and actually annihilate the competition in the marketplace.
 Trying to fix things by attacking downstream activities and technologies is like pouring perfume on a pig; all you get is a pig wondering what the smell is.
+That is why we suggest you can never have Lean Manufacturing without first applying Lean DesignTM.

-The real key to success is in the design work up front -- which controls the majority of the downstream costs.
-Dramatic improvements in the product and the product's profitability can only be enjoyed if the organization takes a holistic view of the process from OFD to first customer ship.
-If this is done, product manufacturing cost reductions of 30 to 60 percent are not unrealistic.
+The real key to success is in the design work up front - which controls the majority of the downstream costs.
+Dramatic improvements in the product and the product's profitability can only be enjoyed if the organization takes a holistic view of the process from QFD to first customer ship.
+If this is done, products manufacturing cost reductions of 30 to 60 percent are not unrealistic.
 In fact, they are common!